Choose your settings

 If a shareholder’s company doesn’t have a commercial space, it can pay rent to the shareholder.
 This rent is income for the shareholder, and in turn, the company will be able to deduct the rent paid.

-- If the shareholder has to spend money on additional services, such as a cell phone or Internet, these amounts are also deductible.
+• If the shareholder has to spend money on additional services, such as a cellphone or internet, these amounts are also deductible.
 To do this, the company must file an expense report, allowing it to deduct the amount reimbursed to its shareholder.
 The same principle applies to expenses related to the use of a vehicle (purchase or lease payments, gas, repairs, maintenance, etc.).
 The shareholder will be able to file an expense report based on a rate charged per kilometre of business use.

 3. Compensate family members

 If your family works for the company, income splitting can be a good strategy.
 Here’s how it works: you pay your spouse or child a reasonable salary, say $16,000.
 If this is their only income, they won’t pay any tax on their salary.
 What’s more, the salary will be a deductible expense for your company and will lower your taxable income.
+This strategy also applies to unincorporated businesses.

 4. Pay a dividend